Interactive Dashboard Example

 - Are we on track or off track?

-- Which KPI needs attention first?
+- Which KPI deserves attention first?

-Executives usually start somewhere else.
+Executives usually begin somewhere else.

 A dashboard that tries to show everything often slows judgment down.
 A dashboard that shows the right signals first can make the meeting sharper almost immediately.